ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.web/README.md

 ### 3.2.0 (2021-01-08)
 * (raintonr) Support of new Let's Encrypt (only with js-controller 3.2.x)
-* (raintonr) Allow to disable to serve files or states from DB
+* (raintonr) Allow disabling to serve files or states from DB

 ### 3.1.0 (2020-11-26)
 * (foxriver76) Add option for Basic Auth